kiarie404/Attachment_journal/book/src/week_3.md

 # Week 3

-task Summary:
+Objectives of week 3:

-- Finish creating all beta.sanyiko.com pages
+- [ ] Finish creating beta.sanyiko.com
-- Publish beta.sanyiko.com as sanyiko.com
+- [ ] Replace and re-publish the main sanyiko.com with the beta.sanyiko.com